Dear Brigitte

-Dear Brigitte is a 1965 American DeLuxe Color CinemaScope family comedy film adapted from the 1963 John Haase novel Erasmus with Freckles.
-Starring James Stewart and directed by Henry Koster, it is the third of three family comedy vehicles for Stewart that are directed by Koster and written by Nunnally Johnson, following 1962's Mr. Hobbs Takes a Vacation and 1963's Take Her, She's Mine.
-The title character, Brigitte Bardot, makes an uncredited appearance playing herself.
+Dear Brigitte is a 1965 American DeLuxe Color CinemaScope family comedy film produced and directed by Henry Koster, based on the 1963 novel Erasmus with Freckles by John Haase.
+Starring James Stewart, it is the third of three family comedy vehicles for Stewart that are directed by Koster and written by Nunnally Johnson, following Mr. Hobbs Takes a Vacation (1962) and Take Her, She's Mine (1963).
+The title character, Brigitte Bardot, makes an uncredited appearance as herself.

 Plot

 Robert Leaf is an American college professor and accordionist, who won a Pulitzer for poetry and prizes the arts.
 Robert and his wife Vina are dedicated to the arts and prompt their children Pandora and Erasmus to develop artistic skills.
 The Leaf family lives on a houseboat in San Francisco.
 The Captain sold the boat to the Leafs and lives with them; he provides narration.

 Professor Leaf, in particular, is dismayed to discover that eight-year-old Erasmus is tone-deaf and colorblind, for he cannot share the family's artistic pursuits.
 Moreover, Erasmus is a mathematical prodigy.
 The Professor is wary, wanting him to understand that this is only one part of his life.
 Erasmus agrees, but unwittingly calls media attention to himself by correcting figures at a bank.
 His parents become very determined that he have a normal child's life, and they decide to have him talk to a psychiatrist.
 Erasmus tells the psychiatrist that math is okay, but he really loves French movie star Brigitte Bardot and writes her love letters.

 Eighteen-year-old Pandora and her friends pay Erasmus to do their math homework (he uses the money for airmail stamps to send his letters to Brigitte).
 The Leafs take Erasmus for testing at the university; he agrees to be tested if they will pay him.
 He answers questions correctly before the computer can calculate, so the officials push for more tests.
 The Leafs refuse, wanting him to have a normal childhood; besides, Erasmus wants to leave.

 Called to the Dean's office, a sheriff informs the Professor that Erasmus has been using his skills to calculate bets for an undercover campus betting ring that is run by Ken Taylor, Panny's boyfriend, who was paying him to pick winners.
 Accused of complicity, the Professor quits his job and storms home.
 He and Vina question Ken and Panny.
 When paid, Erasmus shows his parents that he calculates winners by reading daily racetrack newspaper entries; Panny reveals that he spends his earnings on stamps.
 Troubled, his parents decide that what Erasmus is doing is morally and ethically wrong.